Psychology Honors Program

 At the end of your senior year, you will receive a letter signed by the Director of the Honors Program and the Chairperson of the Psychology Department indicating that you have distinguished yourself by satisfying the requirements of the Psychology Honors Program.
-You should keep this letter in a safe place and use it to provide documentation of your exemplary work to future graduate programs and/or employers.
+You should keep this letter and use it to provide documentation of your exemplary work to future graduate programs and/or employers.

 How can I get involved in research in the Psychology Department if I decide not to apply to the Honors Program?